padawin/three2fifteen/README.rst

 ## Setup

-Copy config.template.cfg to config.cfg and update the content to fit your environment.
+Copy config.py.example to config.py and update the content to fit your environment.

 Start then with:

-	env THREE2FIFTEEN_API_SETTINGS=/path/to/config.cfg three2fifteen-api

-## Database

-A Postgres database is needed.
-For development purposes, docker can be used:

-	$ docker run --name three2fifteen-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres
+	python app.py

+To use the app in development mode, use:

+	DEV=1 python app.py

 ## Tests

 Install ``requirements_dev.txt``, then run:

-    $ pytest
+    $ PYTHONPATH=. pytest